MicrosoftDocs/architecture-center/docs/guide/multitenant/service/private-link.md

 If you plan to deploy your solution to be both internet-facing and also exposed through private endpoints, consider your topology and the traffic paths that each type of tenant will follow.

 For example, suppose you build an internet-facing application that runs on a virtual machine scale set.
-You use Azure Front Door, including its web application firewall (WAF), for security and traffic acceleration:
+You use Azure Front Door, including its web application firewall (WAF), for security and traffic acceleration, and you [configure Front Door to send its traffic through a private endpoint](/azure/frontdoor/private-link):

 ![Diagram showing requests from one tenant coming into Front Door through the internet.](media/private-link/private-link-internet.png)